FrancescoFaddaAcademic/ComputationalBiophysicsExercises/HPModel/README.md

 This function returns the multiplicity frequency of the fundamental state with respect to a set of sequences and one of paths.

 ### Additional implementations
-Here I leave some other implementations that were not practically used in the tests but have been discussed in the theoretical document.
+Here I leave some other implementations that were not practically used in the tests but have been discussed earlier.
 In particular both an occupation matrix approach to the extension of self avoiding paths, and, more interestingly, an unoptimized Seed-Sprout approach for the seach of all topological self avoiding paths are presented.
 More work is needed to assess the efficacy of both methods.

 #### State
 ```julia